Tag: Project Management

 Forget feature checklists.
 Three questions decide this for you.

 1. What percentage of your revenue comes from TPA and direct insurance work?
-If it’s above 30%, DASH gets the first look because the CoreLogic ecosystem is where your jobs live.
-If it’s below 30% and you are mostly retail, you have real options.
+If it’s above 30%, DASH gets the first look because the Cotality ecosystem is where your jobs live.
+If it’s below 30% and you’re mostly retail, you have real options.

 2. How many users will be in the system 24 months from now?
 Above 15 users, PSA’s flat pricing pays for itself within a year.
-Below 10 users, the per-user platforms are competitive on cost.
+At 5–14 users, Albi’s per-seat model is competitive.
+Below 5 users, evaluate Albi’s $6K minimum against what you actually need.

 3. Are you the kind of owner who wants the software to enforce your process, or one who wants the software to mirror your process?
 Xcelerate enforces.
 Albi mirrors.
 DASH and PSA sit between.